Cxm211/RustMap/README.md

-## 1.1. version introduction
+## 1.1.
+Version Introduction
 - [bzip2-1.0.8](https://gitlab.com/bzip2/bzip2/-/tree/bzip2-1.0.8?ref_type=tags)
 - [rosetta code](https://rosettacode.org/)

+> The following operational instructions can be executed in the Docker image https://hub.docker.com/r/cxm211/rustmap-new
+# 2. Scaffolding Boilerplate Generation (example of bzip2)
+As we write in paper, we will do Scaffolding pre-processing before applying LLM to translate the C code.

 ## 2.1.
+Handle Macros
+We will handle the macros in the C code first.
+The detailed process is in paper, here we will show the [prompt template to handle the macros](prompt-templates/macro-translation.txt).

+The c code after handling macros is in `c-code/bzip2-1.0.8-macro` and the preprocessed c code is in `c-code/bzip2-1.0.8-i`.
+The c code after handling macros will be used to generate the dynamic call graph.
+We will use the preprocessed c code to generate the static call graph and translate the C code to Rust code.

+## 2.2.
 Dynamically applied Runtime Function Call Graph
 As we write in paper, we try to run original C program and observe the calling relationship.

 Add the -pg option to CFLAGS and LDFLAGS: This is used to enable Gprof profiling during compilation and linking.
-We have added `-pg` flag to Makefile in `./bzip2-1.0.8/Makefile` this will help to generate
+We have added `-pg` flag to Makefile in `./bzip2-1.0.8-macro/Makefile` this will help to generate

 1. in Makefile add -pg, this is used to enable Gprof profiling during compilation and linking.
 ```bash